blockchainsllc/in3-docs/docs/api-c.md

 #### logs_t

-The stuct contains following fields:
+The stucture contains the following fields:

 ```eval_rst
 ========================= ============